Application Integration on Azure | Required Steps, Roles, Services

 - Tracks test results, reports bugs.

-Note: They should have a good understanding of the to-be integrated application and integration architecture elements (e.g., messaging technologies used).
+Best practice: In our integration projects, we choose to involve QA engineers with a good understanding of the to-be integrated application and integration architecture elements (e.g., messaging technologies used).

 The entire Azure-based integration project is in-house